signet-marigold/anhack.xyz/content/posts/2402/how-to-set-up-ollama.md

 These models are *Very* large so you may be forced to delete some as you shop around for something that fits your needs.
 `ollama rm <model>`

+After that, models can be initialized with a prompt.
+Which can help tune the output to fit your needs.

+Personally the only setup I have constantly running is a mistral model hosted on a computer at home to that I can use it from my phone anytime I want.

+I plan to make another post when I am using ollama as a part of a project.